badd-labs/badd-labs/lab1/README.md

 **Task 1:** After you started mining, show the coins that you have mined.
 Then wait 1 minute, check the balance again.

-**Task 2:** Show the content (show the latest three blocks and the latest transaction) on the blockchain.
-Then wait 1 minute, show the blockchain again to see how it is extended over time.
+**Task 2:** Show the latest three blocks and the latest transaction confirmed in the blockchain.
+Then wait 1 minute, show the blockchain again and see how if it is extended by new blocks over time.
 (Hint: To find the latest transaction on the blockchain, you can iterate through the blocks and check the transaction(s) in them.
 To iterate through the blocks, you can use JavaScript.)

 **Task 3:**

-1. Submit a transaction, say `tx5`, to the blockchain.
+1. Submit a transaction, say `tx1`, to the blockchain.
 You create another account as the recipient (seller) of the transaction.

-2. Show whether transaction `tx5` is included in the Blockchain; if not wait for a while, check again.
+2. Show whether transaction `tx1` is included in the Blockchain; if not wait for a while, check again.

 Note 1: The above command will return a hash tag which served as the ID of the transaction, you could use that ID to query the transaction in the future.